 You cannot keep funds in a Traditional IRA indefinitely.
 Eventually they must be distributed.
 If there are no distributions, or if the distributions are not large enough, you may have to pay a 50% excise tax on the amount not distributed as required.

-If you are the owner of a traditional IRA, you must generally start receiving distributions from your IRA by April 1, of the year following the year in which you reach age 70½.
-April 1 of the year following the year in which you reach age 70½ is referred to as the required beginning date.
+If you are the owner of a traditional IRA, you must generally start receiving distributions from your IRA by April 1, of the year set by the government.

 Roth IRA Withdrawals

 You are not required to take distributions from your Roth IRA at any age.
 The minimum distribution rules that apply to traditional IRAs do not apply to Roth IRAs while the owner is alive.
 However, after the death of a Roth IRA owner, certain of the minimum distribution rules that apply to traditional IRAs also apply to Roth IRAs.
 Please consult your tax advisor.

 You may not use your Roth IRA to satisfy minimum distribution requirements for your traditional IRA.
 Nor can you use distributions from traditional IRAs for required distributions from Roth IRAs.

 The IRS provides great resources for assessing your financial needs and getting started with IRAs in addition to extensive information for beneficiaries of IRAs.
 You may find more information here.